-The call for tenders for the European Parliament Pilot project that will support the work of the EGDC opened on 28 May 2021.
-The project will promote the participation of experts from academia and NGOs, representatives of local authorities, and actors from priority sectors such as energy, transport, construction, agriculture and manufacturing.
-In this context, the tenderer will organise a consultation and coordinate the dissemination across the EU.
-A high-level event will follow in 2022, including a Green Digital Award ceremony.
+The Consortium promotes the participation of experts from academia and NGOs, representatives of local authorities, and actors from priority sectors such as energy, transport, construction, agriculture and manufacturing.
+The EGDC will work in particular on deployment guidelines for specific sectoral use cases that show great enablement potential, and on accelerating the sustainability transition in these sectors.
+In this respect, the Consortium organises a broad consultation process and will coordinate the dissemination of results across the EU.
+A high-level event is foreseen for 2022, including a Green Digital Award ceremony.

 The EGDC is open to interested companies.
 For a company to become a member of the EGDC, the executive leader of the company (CEO or President) needs to sign the declaration committing to the above actions and confirming that:

-- that the pledge contains a commitment for the company to become climate neutral or net-zero no later than 2040
+- becoming climate neutral or net-zero no later than 2040

-Interested companies that fulfil the above criteria can contact the mailbox of the coalition to discuss the details of the membership as well as your trade association.
-In case of SMEs, the Digital SME Alliance provides assistance to applicants.
-Forty-five SMEs and start-ups support the EGDC and many will take the sustainability commitments to join it.
+Interested companies that fulfil the criteria can contact the Secretariat of the EGDC.
+In case of SMEs, the Digital SME Alliance provides assistance.
+Forty-five SMEs and start-ups support the EGDC and have signed the Declaration.

 ICT solutions are products or services that combine digital networks, technologies and applications.
 ‘Green Digital Solutions’ are ICT solutions that contribute positively to environmental & climate targets.
 For example, by contributing to reduction or avoidance of GHG emissions many times more than the own footprint of these ICT solutions.
 In addition, digitalisation can also accelerate the transition to circular economy, such as by tracking, tracing and optimising the use of natural resources and enabling new sustainable business models, while supporting the resilience of our economy.